 - In multiple speaker sessions, be aware of the dynamics between you and the other speakers, so you have equal time and don’t speak over each other.
 Some rehearsal/planning will help make smooth hand-offs.

 - Start with a strong greeting.
 Be yourself, but make sure everyone knows you are now in charge.
 Make eye (or forehead if you’re shy) contact.

 - Engage the audience right away; learning increases when audience members know they are expected to participate.
 Quick answers encourage engagement; saying you’ll get to that later will lose the attention of your audience

 - If you’re not sure of an answer to a question, feel free to ask the audience.
 People attend to network and learn from each other and this sort of interaction can be extremely valuable and generate engagement.

 - If in a large room, repeat an audience question before answering so all can hear unless the questioner is using a microphone.

 - Step out from behind the lectern; your movement helps keep their attention and is a great stress reliever for you.

 - Look at all four corners of the room; everyone will feel you are talking to them.

-- Stand to the side of the screen facing the audience and point with outstretched arm.
+- Stand to the side of the screen facing the audience and point with an outstretched arm.
 Let them read the slide while you add commentary.

 - Make plans before you present where you can expand or compress your material, in case you are behind/ahead of your planned timing.